 Ms. Reynolds, the committee Chair, was the CEO of two U.S. public companies and was responsible for overseeing compensation plans and their implementation, and has experience in designing and assessing performance-based goals for executives.
-She has worked closely with compensation consultants, and has been involved in all aspects of the design, implementation and administration of compensation programs.
+She has worked closely with compensation consultants and has been involved in all aspects of the design, implementation and administration of compensation programs.

 Mme.
 Gauthier has legal expertise and experience in overseeing executive compensation programs as a member of compensation committees of public companies in banking and other industries.
+Mme.
+Gauthier will be retiring on April 29, 2016.